You started a podcast! Congratulations! Those first weeks after a launch are exciting and you might be filled with hope.

 When you have guests on your show, make it really easy for them to share the episode with their audience.
 Tag them on your own social so they can repost and encourage them to share on their own as well.
 It’s helpful to create images for each social platform and swipe files so your guests can easily promote their episode.

-6. List your show in podcast directories
+6. List your show in multiple podcast directories

 This is something else that is low hanging fruit but lots of people skip this step!
 You should make it easy for people to find your podcast.
 You’re probably on Apple Podcasts but there’s also Google Podcasts, Spotify, Stitcher, TuneIn Radio and PodChaser.

 While you’re adding your podcast to these directories, do a quick audit to ensure it’s easy for your audience to find you anywhere.
 Do you have a landing page or a website for your podcast?
-Does it have full episodes lists or an audio trailer?
+Does it have full episode lists or an audio trailer?
 Are there links to these directories from your social sites or your website?
 These are simple practices that are easy to overlook but they can make the difference between someone finding your podcast and someone giving up on the search.

 7. Transcribe your episodes